Austroraptor: Classification

 A cladistic analysis of the holotype specimen's anatomical features by the describers placed Austroraptor within the subfamily Unenlagiinae of Dromaeosauridae.
 This assignment was based on characteristics observed in the bones of the skull, the teeth, and the geometry and formation of the specimen's vertebral elements.
 It was determined that Austroraptor was a close relative of the unenlagiine dromaeosaur Buitreraptor, with which it shares certain derived characteristics of the neck vertebrae.

 The following cladogram is based on the phylogenetic analysis conducted by Turner, Makovicky and Norell in 2012, showing the relationships of Austroraptor among the other genera assigned to the taxon Unenlagiinae:

 Cau et al. 2017 published a phylogenetic analysis of the Dromaeosauridae during the description of Halszkaraptor, in which members of the Unenlagiinae are classified as:

 In 2019, during the description of Hesperornithoides, many paravian groups were examined for the inclusion of the new genus.
 In this analysis, Austroraptor is found to be a more basal member of Unenlagiinae.

+In 2021, Brum and colleagues classified Ypupiara as a sister taxon to Austroraptor.